pharo-graphics/CoypuIDE/README.md

     <img alt="Pharo" src="https://img.shields.io/static/v1?style=for-the-badge&message=Pharo&color=3297d4&logo=Harbor&logoColor=FFFFFF&label=" />
 </a>

-CoypuIDE is an IDE for the music live coding Coypu library.
+CoypuIDE is a set of widgets for the Coypu and Phausto music and DSP libraries, implemented in Bloc and Toplo.

 ### Loading latest development version